 In a GLP compliant skin irritation study conducted in accordance with OECD TG 404, 3 male NZW rabbits were treated with phenyltris(MEKO)silane for 4 hours under semi-occlusive conditions.
 Observations were recorded at 24, 48 and 72 hours after patch removal.
-The following mean scores for individual animals were reported: 1.0, 2.0 and 0.0 for erythema and 0.3, 1.3 and 0.0 for oedema.
+The following mean scores for individual animals (based on observations at 24, 48 and 72 hours) were reported: 1.0, 2.0 and 0.0 for erythema and 0.3, 1.3 and 0.0 for oedema.
 All signs of erythema and oedema had fully reversed 10 days after patch removal (REACH n.d.-c).

 In a GLP compliant skin irritation study conducted similarly to OECD TG 404, 3 male NZW rabbits were treated with phenyltris(MEKO)silane for 3 minutes, 1 hour or 4 hours under occlusive conditions.
 Observations were recorded at 24, 48 and 72 hours after patch removal.
-The following mean scores for individual animals were reported for hour exposures: 1.3, 1.6 and 2.0 for erythema and 0.6, 0.6 and 2.0 for oedema.
+The following mean scores for individual animals (based on observations at 24, 48 and 72 hours) were reported for 4 hour exposures: 1.3, 1.6 and 2.0 for erythema and 0.6, 0.6 and 2.0 for oedema.
 All signs of erythema and oedema had fully reversed 8 days after patch removal for all exposure durations (REACH n.d.-c).